lukeguthmann/CLES/README.md

 # COMMAND LINE EMAIL SENDER (CLES)

-Effortlessly send an email  from your .LIVE or .GMAIL email account from the command line.
+Effortlessly send an email  from your outlook email account from the command line.
 It is possible to add an image to your email from your desktop path.